 Tackling a spot in your home that needs a thorough cleaning can feel so good, doesn’t it?
 Kinda like therapy in and of its own.
-We have the opportunity to get rid of naturally occurring filth like dirt and dust, but then also really evaluate what exists in that space.
+Not only do we have the opportunity to get rid of naturally occurring filth like dirt and dust, but then also really evaluate what exists in that space.
 Once such area I consistently tackle is my workshop.
-It’s full of dirt and sawdust for sure, but also oodles of potential – of things yet to be.
-Here is what I chose to work on today from my constant cleaning spot.
+Not only is it full of dirt and sawdust for sure, but also oodles of potential – of things yet to be.
+For today, here is what I chose to work on today from my constant cleaning spot.
 Do you know what they are?
 Well, they’re going to become upcycled storage and some DIY wall art.
 Woot!

 Okay, so I told you what they’re going to become.
 Any guesses as to what they are?
 A friend gave them to me and told me they were off her beds used as bed rails for kids.
 I will admit I had a totally different plan for them initially, but I like what I came up with secondhand better.

 First, I took those pieces with spindles in it and decided to create the upcycled storage.
-I grabbed some wood from my stash and cut it to length using my miter saw.
+Then, I grab some wood from my stash and cut it to length using my miter saw.

 They instantly spoke to me to become wall art with that slot notched out of them.
 So, again I used my miter saw to cut them to length and miter the corners.

-Then I cut some hardboard that I use often to make chalkboards and such as seen in these posts.
+After that, I cut some hardboard that I use often to make chalkboards, and such as seen in these posts.
 That stuff is one of my must haves in my stash.
-Viola!
-I have a blank slate.
+In an instant I have a blank slate.

-Then, it was time for the art.
-I wanted to do a fun metallic effect to go with all the metal colors I was using.
-I’m all about patina, so I used my Patina Paint in Copper to create my design.
+Afterward, it’s time for the art.
+I want to do a fun metallic effect to go with all the metal colors I’m using.
+I’m all about patina, so I used my copper patina paint to create my design.

-The key to using this awesome stuff is to add the Patina Spray in Green (and a bit of Blue Patina Spray) while the second coat is still wet.
-What happens is that actual metal in the paint interacts with the corrosive spray to give you instant patina.
-You can see it in action in the video below I created to add patina to our garden arbor.
+The key to using this awesome stuff is to add the patina spray while the second coat is still wet.
+In fact, what happens is that actual metal in the paint interacts with the corrosive spray to give you instant patina.
+For the purpose of a visual, you can see in the video below how I add patina to our garden arbor.

-I couldn’t be happier with the outcome of my visions for these cast-offs.
-The upcycled storage can be used as towel rack as I’m showing, or for most any thing really…plants, toys, collectibles…you name it!
+Finally, I couldn’t be happier with the outcome of my visions for these cast-offs.
+What is more, this upcycled storage can be used as towel rack as I’m showing, or for most anything really…plants, toys, collectibles…you name it!

-Plenty of storage for bath essentials and the design has the modern boho vibe that I have come to love.
-My DIY conduit straps worked out awesome to hold it all into place.
+Not only is there plenty of storage for bath essentials, but also the design has the modern boho vibe that I have come to love.
+Also, my DIY conduit straps worked out awesome to hold it all into place.
 All this was created from scrap in my stash…how awesome is that?!

-My DIY wall art up above was fun to create and make.
-Those rails were perfect for making frames for both of my art pieces.
+Further, my DIY wall art up above was fun to create and make.
+With that in mind, those rails were perfect for making frames for both of my art pieces.

-The copper paint and brass metallic paints keep with the same theme I’m after with the upcycled storage.
-Hard to tell in the pics of the patina, but I think you get the idea.
+Even more, the copper paint and brass metallic paints keep with the same theme I’m after with the upcycled storage.
+Unfortunately, it’s hard to tell in the pics of the patina, but I think you get the idea.

-I hope you’ve enjoyed these couple creations of mine.
-If you’d love to make them your own, they are available in my online shop. (art has sold)
+In sum, I hope you’ve enjoyed these couple creations of mine.
+Likewise, if you’d love to make them your own, they are available in my online shop.

-Do pin and share to inspire others to create some upcycled storage or DIY wall art for their home.
-You may not know what cool stuff you have lurking in the corner!
+In addition, pin and share to inspire others to create some upcycled storage or DIY wall art for their home.
+Because, you may not know what cool stuff you have lurking in the corner.